bcgsc/Canadian_Biogenome_Project/README.md

 ```

-(optionnaly) - To use another assembler than hifiasm, modify the method section in the nextflow.config file (Details indiacted in the nextflow.config file)
+(optional) - To use another assembler than hifiasm, modify the method section in the nextflow.config file (Details indiacted in the nextflow.config file)
 ```
 //Method
         assembly_method         = "hifiasm"	// 'hifiasm' or 'canu' of 'flye' or 'verkko'